 - Volunteer during archaeological events.

 - Join a group such as the Archaeological Conservancy, the Society for American Archaeology, etc. These national groups advocate protection of archaeological resources and sharing of knowledge about sites and our history.

 - Visit locations in Indiana where archaeological resources are protected and interpreted, such as: Angel Mounds State Historic Site, Mounds State Park, the Indiana State Museum, and more.

 - Learn about the archaeological grants which are available.

-- Join the mailing list to receive our monthly archaeology e-newsletter, Archaeology News.
+- Join the mailing list to receive our quarterly archaeology e-newsletter, Archaeology News.

 - Contact the DHPA Archaeology Outreach Coordinator.
 Let her know your thoughts about the programs and events organized by the DHPA; our outreach products; additional archaeological information which you may like to see on our website, etc.

 - National Park Service - Archaeology for the Public